Syndace/python-omemo/docs/getting_started.rst

 With the backends selected, the trust system chosen and the storage implementation prepared, the library can be set up.

-This is done in four steps:
+This is done in three steps:

-1. Choose the plaintext type
-2. Subclass abstract backend classes
+1. Subclass abstract backend classes
-3. Subclass abstract core library classes
+2. Subclass abstract core library classes
-4. Instantiate the :class:`~omemo.session_manager.SessionManager`
+3. Instantiate the :class:`~omemo.session_manager.SessionManager`

-The Plaintext Type
-^^^^^^^^^^^^^^^^^^

-The type for plaintext as passed into encryption methods and received from decryption methods is generic in python-omemo, since the most convenient plaintext type might differ between backends and applications.
-For example, OMEMO under the `urn:xmpp:omemo:2` namespace uses `SCE <https://xmpp.org/extensions/xep-0420.html>`_, which means that the input to encryption is a whole XMPP stanza.
-Meanwhile, OMEMO under the legacy `eu.siacs.conversations.axolotl` namespace can only handle message bodies, which means that the most convenient plaintext type is a simple Python string.
-When multiple backends with differing preferred plaintext types are loaded at the same time, a common ground must be chosen.
-This is what the plaintext generic is for.

 Backend Subclassing
 ^^^^^^^^^^^^^^^^^^^

-Backend classes are generic over the plaintext type as explained above.
-Create subclasses of the respective backend classes, set the plaintext generic and implement the :meth:`~omemo.backend.Backend.serialize_plaintext` and :meth:`~omemo.backend.Backend.deserialize_plaintext` methods accordingly.
-Some backends may offer implementations for common plaintext types, so you don't have to create your own.
+Create subclasses of the respective backend classes.
+Some backends may require you to implement abstract methods, others may not.
 Refer to the docs of the respective backends for setup instructions.

 Core Library Subclassing
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As the final preparation step, create a subclass of :class:`~omemo.session_manager.SessionManager`, using the same plaintext generic type as for all backends.
+Create a subclass of :class:`~omemo.session_manager.SessionManager`.
 There are various abstract methods for interaction with XMPP (device lists, bundles etc.) and trust management that you have to fill out to integrate the library with your client/framework.
 The API documentation of the :class:`~omemo.session_manager.SessionManager` class should contain the necessary information.

 Instantiate the Library
 ^^^^^^^^^^^^^^^^^^^^^^^